 When You Should Replace Your Windshield

-In general, your windshield needs to be replaced if it has a crack larger than a dollar bill or a chip that’s larger than a quarter.
+In general, your windshield needs to be replaced if it has a fissure larger than a dollar bill or a chip that’s larger than a quarter.
 If the damage is small and falls out of the driver’s line of sight, it can usually be repaired rather than replaced.